Lions LB Trevor Bates Arrested on Theft Charge, Allegedly Punched Police Officer

 Detroit Lions linebacker Trevor Bates was arrested early Saturday morning in New York after he allegedly refused to pay a cab fare and subsequently assaulted a police officer, according to the New York Daily News' Rocco Parascandola and Thomas Tracy.

-Bates was charged with theft of services, per TMZ Sports.
-He has not been formally charged for allegedly assaulting the officer.
+Bates was charged with theft of services, assault on a police officer and resisting arrest, per TMZ Sports.

 Detroit general manager Bob Quinn issued a statement on the matter: "We are aware of the arrest of Trevor Bates earlier today in New York.
 We have not spoken to Trevor as of yet and are still in the process of gathering more information.
 The Detroit Lions will have no further comment at this time."

-Per Parascandola and Tracy, authorities were called after Bates was said to have declined to pay an undisclosed cab fare.
+Per Parascandola and Tracy, authorities were called after Bates was said to have declined to pay an cab fare, which TMZ Sports reported was for a total of $32.06.
 He also allegedly refused to be fingerprinted while being booked.

 The situation reportedly escalated when the 6'2", 247-pound linebacker made it known "he didn't like a sergeant standing nearby" and punched the officer in the face.